Buffalo, NY – Exchange Street Station (BFX)

 Passing through various owners, the BCT came under the control of the Central Terminal Restoration Corporation (CTRC) in 1997.
 The non-profit, volunteer organization immediately worked to secure state and county funds to seal the building and prevent further deterioration and vandalism.
 In an effort to once again make the terminal a “hub of activity” for the immediate neighborhood, the CTRC makes the concourse available for special events and offers tours of the complex throughout the year.
 In perhaps a foreshadowing of improvements to come, the tower’s four clock faces were re-lighted in 1999, casting a welcoming glow into the night sky.

-Amtrak provides ticketing service at Exchange Street but does not provide baggage service.
-The station is served by six daily trains.
-Empire Servicetrains are supported by funds made available by the New York State Department of Transportation.
+The Exchange Street station is served by six daily trains.
+Empire Service trains are supported by funds made available by the New York State Department of Transportation.

 - Accessible Restrooms